Expert Advice to Make Your GMAT™ Prep Worry-Free

-This month, we’re answering some of your top questions about preparing for the GMAT™ exam and smart strategies to manage your test-day anxiety.
+Get expert answers to some of your top questions about preparing for the GMAT™ exam and smart strategies to manage your test-day anxiety.

-“I can’t seem to make any headway on my GMAT™ exam prep and it’s starting to overwhelm me.
+“I can’t seem to make any headway on my GMAT exam prep and it’s starting to overwhelm me.
 What should I focus on?”

 Does this sound like you?
 Whether you’re in school, working full time, or somewhere in between, you’re likely juggling a lengthy to-do list.
 Finding the right balance between your life and your test prep can be challenging.

-Familiarize yourself with all parts of the exam
+Learn about and practice all parts of the GMAT exam

-Brown recommends first spending some time learning about how the exam is structured.
-Then, begin your test prep by taking a full-length practice exam to set a benchmark.
-“Once you know where your strengths are and where you need work, you can make better use of the time you spend studying,” says Brown.
+Brown recommends first learning about how the exam is structured.
+Then, begin your test prep by taking a free, full-length practice GMAT exam to set a benchmark.
+“Once you know where your strengths are and where you need work, you can make better use of your study time,” says Brown.
 By understanding the exam format, duration, and content in each of the four sections, you’ll be ahead of the curve when you begin working on your study plan.

-“If you’re honest with yourself about the amount of time that you have to study, then you’re more likely to be able to meet your goals,” comments Brown.
+“If you’re honest with yourself about the amount of time that you have to study, then you’re more likely to meet your goals,” comments Brown.
 She also recommends determining what other competing priorities you may have and creating a schedule that works with your lifestyle.

 We also asked Brown about how you can alleviate some of the anxiety you may feel about the exam day.
 She agreed with what many students already know, “test anxiety is real.”